kevindavus/personal-goals-cli/README.md

 The default is `weekly`
 ```
-goals complete w //will list all weekly goals and allow you to choose which to mark as completed
+goals complete w      #will list all weekly goals and allow you to choose which to mark as completed
-goals c //will list all weekly goals and allow you to choose which to mark as completed
+goals c               #will list all weekly goals and allow you to choose which to mark as completed
-goals c y //will list all yearly goals and allow you to choose which to mark as completed
+goals c y             #will list all yearly goals and allow you to choose which to mark as completed
 ```

 ## Listing Goals